pavankumarmurugan/kickstarters/README.md

 Candidate Management: Organize and track job applications with our intuitive dashboard, helping you efficiently review and communicate with potential hires.

 Access to Top Talent: Tap into a pool of talented job seekers who are actively looking for new opportunities.

-Branding and Visibility: Showcase your company culture and brand with a company profile, attracting candidates who align with your values.

 Diverse Hiring: Promote diversity and inclusion by connecting with a wide range of candidates from different backgrounds.